7 Detention Orders in Singapore: When Will They be Ordered?

 A court will generally not order children under 10 years old to be placed under detention unless it is satisfied that the child cannot be suitably dealt with otherwise.

-An offender can detained under a DO until he has reached a maximum age of 18.
+An offender can be detained under a DO until he has reached a maximum age of 18.

 How long is a DO and can it be extended?

-If a young offender is proved to have committed an offence, the Youth Court can order the young offender to be detained at a place of detention (such as the Singapore Boys’ Home, or the Singapore Girls’ Home) for a maximum period of 6 months.
+If a young offender is proved to have committed an offence, the Youth Court can order the young offender to be detained at a place of detention (such as the Singapore Boys’ Home, or the Singapore Girls’ Home) for up to 6 months.

 If the Youth Court orders for the detention of a young person at the place of detention along with a probation order, the period of detention cannot exceed 3 months.
 He/she will serve the detention order prior to the probation order.